westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 ## Developing for Zoned Storage

-There are several ways to design a system application for zoned storage depending on one's system structure and ability to modify the application layer and Linux kernel being used.
+There are several ways to design a system application for zoned storage.
+Which of these ways is best for you depends on your Linux kernel, on your system's structure, and on your ability to modify the application layer.

-1. Users that own software applications and do not depend on the operating system and file system to control the device can directly use the device interface protocol to issue zone management commands using a passthrough interface.
-In such case, the applications will need to be re-written with the new command sets as well as ensuring that all data streams are sequential.
+1. **Zone Management Commands with Passthrough Interface.** If users own software applications and do not depend on the operating system and the file system to control the device, they can directly use the device interface protocol to issue zone management commands by using a passthrough interface.
+   In such cases, the applications must be re-written with the new command sets and all data streams must be ensured to be sequential.
 The [*libzbc* library](../tools/libzbc) provides functions facilitating the implementation of applications using such approach.

-2. Managing zoned storage directly from the application layer is a valid approach but can be difficult to implement, particularly for use cases where several device features must be combined (e.g. Using I/O priorities).
-   Application level support can be simplified by relying on the kernel ZBD support which allows accessing and managing zoned devices using regular POSIX system calls.
-While this does not remove the zoned device access constraints from the application scope, implementation of sequential write streams and zone management can be simplified.
+2. **Managing Zoned Storage Directly from the Application Layer.** Managing zoned storage directly from the application layer is possible but can be difficult to implement, particularly for use cases where several device features must be combined (e.g. Using I/O priorities).
+Application-level support can be simplified by relying on the kernel's ZBD support (which allows accessing and managing zoned devices using regular POSIX system calls).
+Although this approach does not remove the zoned device access constraints from the application's scope, it can simplify the implementation of sequential write streams and zone management.

-3. If a user lacks the software control at the application level while retaining control over Linux kernel version choices, more advanced kernel support features such as ZBD compliant file systems can be used to hide zoned storage access constraints from the application.
-Users may also rely on a device mapper driver exposing zoned storage devices as regular block devices.
-With such solution, existing file systems can be used without any modification.
+3. **Hiding Zoned Storage Access Constraints from Applications.** If a user lacks software control at the application level but retains control over Linux kernel version choices, more advanced kernel support features (such as ZBD-compliant file systems) can be used to hide zoned storage access constraints from the application.
+Users may also rely on a device mapper driver to expose zoned storage devices as regular block devices.
+If such a solution is chosen, existing file systems can be used without modification.

 More information on the features provided by the Linux kernel for different versions can be found [here](../linux/overview).